kmvunion/RandomProvider/README.md

     .Build();
 ```

-Another approach for the configuration a template is adding a string that contains the required symbols.
+Another approach for the configuration of a template is adding a string that contains the required symbols.

 ```csharp
 var randomizer = new TextRandomizerBuilder()